-Let’s be honest: there’s nothing more annoying than a sudden pop-up that appears out of nowhere within the first seconds of your arrival to the webpage, asking you to subscribe to a newsletter.
+Let’s be honest, there’s nothing more annoying than a sudden pop-up that in the webpage you arrive asking you to subscribe to a newsletter.
 How are visitors supposed to subscribe to a newsletter if they have barely started reading the article?

 If you still want to include pop-ups, make sure to put a reasonable timing to ensure that you won’t scare your visitor away.